mmistakes/minimal-mistakes/_posts/2020-04-04-made-experiments.md

 # Introduction
 Motivation: A tangent into UL.
-Under the guise of numerous encounters with models imported from the deep unsupervising learning field, namely variational autoencoders (World Model Paper **TODO: Add ref**), distribution estimaters (DIAYN **TODO: Add paper ref**), or RealNVP (Latent Space Policy for Hierarchical Reinforcement Learning **TODO: Add ref**), I started looking into said field.
+Under the guise of numerous encounters with models imported from the deep unsupervising learning field, namely variational autoencoders (World Models <a href="https://arxiv.org/abs/1803.10122">[1]</a>), distribution estimators (Diversity Is All You Need <a href="https://arxiv.org/abs/1802.06070">[2]</a>), or RealNVP<a href="https://arxiv.org/abs/1605.08803">[3]</a> ( which appears in the paper: Latent Space Policy for Hierarchical Reinforcement Learning <a href="https://arxiv.org/abs/1804.02808">[4]</a>), it became apparent that a better understanding of such models would be required for more interesting research progress.
-An additional motivation would be need for reinforcement learning to be even more autonomous, and make better used of its experience, which seemingly requires better representation learning, which again, is also deeply tied with unsupervised learningf field.
+An additional motivation would be need for reinforcement learning to be even more autonomous, and make better used of its experience, which seemingly requires better representation learning or models, which again, could be said to relate closely with unsupervised learning.

-Following the **TODO: Insert course denomination** of the University of Berkeley, I gave a go at my maybe second or third reproduction of a deep unsupervised learning algorithm, namely the Masked Autoencoder for Distribution Estimation (MADE) **TODO: Insert paper ref**.
+Following the <a href="https://sites.google.com/view/berkeley-cs294-158-sp19/home">CS294-158-SP19 Deep Unsupervised Learning</a> course of the University of Berkeley, I set off to reproduce the Masked Autoencoder for Distribution Estimation (MADE) <a href="https://arxiv.org/abs/1502.0350">[5]</a>.
 While it was advertised as a simple enough algorithm, it might not be necessarily the case, especially for a freshman in the sub-field.
-Without further delay, let us dive into the content of the paper and the step-by-step process of re producing the proposed method.
+Without further delay, let us dive into the content of the paper and the step-by-step process of reproducing the proposed method, as well as fitting it to our specific needs.

 # MADE: Core concept
 In unsupervised reinforcement learning, the focus is to recover the distribution of the data we are provided, to use on downstream tasks such as new sample generation or **TODO: there is at least one more use that seems to escape me**.
-A simple example would be the autoencoder, which aims at learning a **compressed representation** $z \in \mathbb{R}^K$ from a set of observed variables ${X}, X \in \mathbb{R^D}$, which serves as an approximation for the original unobserved variable that was used to generate said data.
+A simple example would be the autoencoder, which aims at learning a **compressed representation** $z \in \mathbb{R}^K$ from a set of observed variables ${X}, X \in \mathbb{R^D}$.
+In this case, $z$ serves as an approximation for the original unobserved variable that was used to generate said data $X$.
 Once we have approximated that latent variable, we can sample from the corresponding latent space to generate new, but related samples, or just use the decoder part to improve the performance in a classification task (?).
 **TODO: Add probabilistic graph of data generation with the flower picture justaposed as an example ?**